-Sign up for classes and workshops in tradtional music and arts, and enjoy festivals celebrating traditions and culture.
+Sign up for classes and workshops in traditional music and arts, and enjoy festivals celebrating traditions and culture.

 Safford House, 23 Parkin Ct. $5 per class.

-Excellent community cooks teach and share the delicious cuisine of Greece’s Dodecanese Islands and Latin America.
-Join us for food, fun, and fascinating insights into culture and history.
+Excellent community cooks teach the delicious cuisine of the Greek islands and Cuba, and everyone enjoys a meal together after the class.
+Join us for food, fun, and fascinating cultural insights at the historic Safford House!

 Night in the Islands